AnthonyCxx/Notes-and-Writeups/C++/Exception Handling/README.md

 in which case exception handing allows a graceful solution to be achieved.

-Exception handling is preferable to only error checking (C-style error handling) as exception handling is distinct from the rest of the code and cannot be confused with standard control flow; moreover, exception handling does not require the programmer to
+Exception handling is preferable to only error checking (C-style error handling) as exception handling is distinct from the rest of the code and cannot be confused with standard control flow; moreover, exception handling does not require the programmer to implcitly know that some generic _if_ statment is meant to handle an error because the exception handling makes it abundently apparent.

 ```C++
 // PROGRAM 1 //